A Rigorous and Self--Contained Proof of the Grover--Rudolph State Preparation Algorithm: Ancilla-free transpilation of the Grover--Rudolph circuit in a gate dictionary

 \section{Ancilla-free transpilation of the Grover--Rudolph circuit in a $\{\RY(\cdot),X,\CNOT(\cdot\to\cdot)\}$ gate dictionary}

-In practical implementations (e.g.\ on the Triangulum NMR device), the circuit $\rU$ in Theorem~\ref{theorem:Grover-Rudolph} must be expressed over a fixed native gate dictionary.
-Throughout this section we use the elementary gate set
+In practical implementations, the circuit $\rU$ in Theorem~\ref{theorem:Grover-Rudolph} must be expressed over a fixed elementary gate dictionary.
+The choice of dictionary depends on the target hardware; here we focus on a gate set that is widely supported by current quantum processors and quantum-computing simulators.
+Throughout this section we work with

 where $\CNOT(c\to t)$ denotes the standard two-qubit controlled-NOT (i.e.\ a controlled-$X$ on the target $t$ conditioned on the control $c$ being in state $\ket{1}$).